envision2bwell/envision-standards/docs/api-standards.md

 > 3. **PATCH** version when you make backwards compatible bug fixes.
 > Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-Pull requests for Modules (e.g. `fresh-inventory`) must update their respective versioning.
+Pull requests for Modules (e.g. `blog`) must update their respective versioning.

 - **HTTP API (Laravel)** version is updated using semantic versioning rules (updated in the `composer.json`)